julianrestrepov/Mutual-Funds-Analysis/README.md

 RSG is a ESG mutual fund that invests in equity markets around the world.

-RAC is a mutual fund attemps to replicate the return of a global market fund.
+RAC is a mutual fund that attemps to replicate the return of a equity global market fund without any ESG restrictions.

 The calculations are going to give us the next measures: